frottori/J-Projects/Bank Login System/V3/README.md

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

+> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

 ## SQL Script
 The `Server` workspace has a `BankLoginSystem.sql` that makes a local database with some default accounts.
 You need to run it for the database to work in the PC you want to have as a server.